timdoherty/front-end-test-driven-development-v2/README.md

 # FETDD - Front End Test Driven Development

 ### Overview
 Your client has commissioned you to build a Youtube player.
-She likes Youtube but wants her own player built on their API, with just the basics: she wants to search for her favorite videos and play them while viewing comments and related videos.
+She likes Youtube but wants her own player built on their API, with just the basics: the ability to search for videos and play them while viewing comments and related videos.

-In this tutorial we will build a Youtube player for your clieht in React+Redux from the ground up using Test Driven Development (TDD).
-We will start by writing acceptance criteria for the player together as a group, then split into smaller groups of 2-3 to write test cases and implement the product via TDD.
+In this tutorial we will build a Youtube player for your client using React and Redux from the ground up using Test Driven Development (TDD).
+We will start by writing acceptance criteria for the player, then write test cases and implement the product via TDD.

 I've made a few decisions for you, to make your life easier and/or because they help keep the focus on testing, where it belongs: